Throw the kitchen sink at your mental health... like NOW now

 How do you get perspective on yourself?
 How can you see yourself especially when you know you’re at such high risk of depression and anxiety?

-The process of spiraling into mental illness is gradual and very difficult to perceive from within.
+The process of deteriorating mental illness is gradual and very difficult to perceive from within.

 Just like Kayla doesn’t see the new hardened cynical dog she’s becoming, how are you supposed to see the gradual impact COVID is having on you?